 Federal officials have said they are investigating possible violations related to the incident.

 Protesters disrupt services at the Cities Church in St. Paul, Minn., on Jan.
-18, 2026, in a still from video.
+18, 2026, in this still from video.
 (Speak MLPS via AP/Screenshot via The Epoch Times)

-Harmeet Dhillon, assistant attorney general for the DOJ’s Civil Rights Division, said in a Jan.
+Harmeet Dhillon, assistant attorney general for the Justice Department’s Civil Rights Division, said in a Jan.
 18 post on X that a house of worship is not a public forum for protest.

 In later interviews, Dhillon said prosecutors were considering whether to use provisions of the Ku Klux Klan Act of 1871, which prohibits conspiracies to deprive individuals of constitutional rights, as well as the Freedom of Access to Clinic Entrances (FACE) Act of 1994, which also applies to interference with religious worship.